Chart Color Schemes

 Population

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth is projected for the suburb, with an expected increase of 962 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.8% in total over the 17 years.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the Kidman Park (SA2) is expected to increase by 964 persons to 2041, reflecting an overall increase of 21.6% over the 17 years.

 Frequently Asked Questions - Population